CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: The CodeGRU Model

 \subsection{Tokenization and Vocabulary Building}

-In this work, we consider a large size of vocabulary for modeling source code without compromising any source code token.
-Unlike previous works \cite{White2015,Hindle2012}, we do not remove any source code tokens which helps CodeGRU to capture source code regularities much more effectively.
-To build the vocabulary first, we tokenize the source code files at token level as shown in \hyperref[fig:VocabBuild]{Fig.} \ref{fig:VocabBuild}.
+To convert the source code files into a form that is suitable for training we perform a series of transformations.
+First, we tokenize the source code files as shown in \hyperref[fig:VocabBuild]{Fig.} \ref{fig:VocabBuild}.
 Each unique source code token corresponds to an entry in the vocabulary.
-Then, we vectorize the source code where each source code token has a postilion integer value.
-In \hyperref[Table:VocabBuild]{Table} \ref{Table:VocabBuild} one can see the vocabulary statistics, where $V_{Norm}$ shows the vocabulary statics without \textit{Code Regularizer} and {$V_{CodeGRU}$} shows the vocabulary statistics with \textit{Code Regularizer}.
+Each source code token is then assigned a unique positive integer value.
+In \hyperref[Table:VocabBuild]{Table} \ref{Table:VocabBuild} one can see the vocabulary statistics, where $V_{Norm}$ shows the vocabulary statistics without \textit{Code Analyzer} and {$V_{CodeGRU}$} shows the vocabulary statistics with \textit{Code Analyzer} approach.
+The vocabulary statistics without \textit{Code Analyzer} is reported by calculating the unique code tokens found in source code files after removing blank lines, inline and block level comments.
+Further, we replace all literal values to their abstract data types and leaving the rest of the file to its original state.